 What is drought monitoring used for?

 Droughts develop gradually; they are referred to as slow-onset natural hazards.
 Droughts often do not get any global attention until they trigger a famine or cause wildfires.
 Unfortunately, response to droughts is too often reactive in terms of crisis management.
-According to WMO droughts are by far the most damaging of all natural disasters because of their long-term socio-economic impacts.
+According to the World Meteorological Organization (WMO), droughts are by far the most damaging of all natural disasters because of their long-term socio-economic impacts.
 Early detection of droughts is important for managing emerging crop losses to prevent or mitigate possible related famines, and for dealing with increased fire risk.
 Satellite imagery helps to monitor precipitation, soil moisture, and vegetation health to support drought early warning systems.
 It is used to feed monthly drought bulletins and to issue warnings.

 How are droughts monitored from Space?